Romeo-5/Research/README.md

 # Research Projects

+Developing a meme sentiment analysis project under guidance of Professor Sharon Hsiao at SCU.

 ## 1. Data Collection
 - Task automation using Selenium.
 - Performs a list of Google queries, and scrapes up to 50 images from each.